PaulKinlan/paul.kinlan.me/content/2006-06-28-my-dad-has-started-a-blog-.markdown

 ---
+date: 2006-06-28
+published: true
 slug: my-dad-has-started-a-blog-
-date: 2006-06-28
+summary: My dad has started a blog about cycling and how it has helped him improve his fitness.
+He's lost over 4 stone (27KG) by combining cycling with the Lifestyle and Weight Management Service.
+Check out his blog at http://frank.kinlan.co.uk and leave him some feedback!
+tags:
+- cycling
+- fitness
+- weight loss
+- blog
+- dad
+- family
 title: My Dad has Started a blog!
-published: true

 ---
 <span><p>The Kinlan Blogging network is getting bigger </p>
 <p>My dad has started a blog about one of his passions, cycling.</p>